- Cama-i, quyana tailuci!

 As of November 2019, a plan incorporates regular evaluation of the effectiveness of and need for commissioning existing buildings.
 The department is seeking feedback through August 31 on a proposed implementation strategy and compliance options.

 Custodial Program - a custodial program includes a schedule of custodial activities for each building based on type of work and scope of effort.

-Maintenance Training Program - Maintenance Training Program - a maintenance training program specifies training for custodial and maintenance staff and records the training received by each person.
+Maintenance Training Program - a maintenance training program specifies the training needs for custodial and maintenance staff and records the training received by each person.

 Renewal & Replacement Schedule (R&R) - a renewal and replacement schedule identifies, for each school facility of permanent construction over 1,000 gross square feet, the construction cost of major building systems, including electrical, mechanical, structural and other components; evaluates and establishes the life-expectancy of those systems; compares life-expectancy to the age and condition of the systems; and uses the data to forecast a renewal and replacement year and cost for each system.